jofftiquez/vue-croppie/README.md

     reader.readAsDataURL(files[0]);
     },
     crop() {
-      //Options can be updated.
+      // Options can be updated.
-      //Current option will return a base64 version of the uploaded image with a size of 600px X 450px. let options = {
+      // Current option will return a base64 version of the uploaded image with a size of 600px X 450px. let options = {
         type: 'base64',
         size: { width: 600, height: 450 },